Dave McCue

 When it came time for FAR to appoint a new president in early 2018 Dave was the obvious choice.
 Running an all-volunteer organization like FAR requires someone with maturity, intellect, great people skills, and a vision of what the organization needs.
 It requires someone who has the wisdom of being able to negotiate between several warring factions and yet not get pulled into the quagmire himself.
 Being fair and honest to a fault without being naïve.
 Being able to not give in during uncomfortable situations and yet at the same time be able to not say “no” to anyone.
 It also takes a great heart because the position requires a lot of giving.
 Giving time, giving travel, giving money, giving energy when there is none left to give.
 Dave gave all of his energy to FAR to the very end.
 FAR has just taken a huge loss and we will be hard pressed to fill the void.

 Thanks for your service Dave!
-This perfect gentleman will be missed with many of our students and members now in mourning.
+This perfect gentleman will be missed by many of our students and members now in mourning.

 Chewy wasn't afraid of rocket sounds.
 He was always where the people were, either in the bunkers or out working on a rocket.
 He could always use a belly rub and if he really liked you, he would sit on your foot.
 We will miss the friendly greeting Chewy gave to all people showing up at the FAR Site.